|Job Title:||Instructional Designer|

 |Reports To:||Director of Educational Technology|

-General Statement of Duties
+General Statement of Job Function

 - Excellent interpersonal and online communication skills

-- Aptitude for technical writing and technical documentation
+- Aptitude for technical writing documentation

 - Learning Management system skills required; Moodle experience preferred.

-- Graphic design skills preferred
+- Graphic design skills preferred.

 Denver Seminary is an equal opportunity employer committed to excellence in all areas of ministry and operations.